 The weather in Salento

-Check out our climate diagram to find the perfect month for your holidays.
-In the next 6 months, July will have higher average temperatures.
+Check out the climate diagram for Salento.
+This year, July will have higher average temperatures.
 On the other hand, you could have temperatures dropping under 5° in January.
-According to the climate diagram, February is the rainiest month of the year in Salento.
+The rainiest month is July while the driest month is August.

 Well-heeled holiday homes in Italian secret: Salento

 Your ideal holiday apartment in the small town of Salento in Italy is nestled between the Adriatic and Ionian seas and reflects characteristics of both.
 The Puglian region in Italy's heel is enjoying increasing attention due to its distinctive cuisine and charming Italian landscapes and culture.
 From the Baroque architecture of Salento to the enclaves of the hillside monastery of Sanctuario di San Michele and the Jonian research centre for the marine environment, in Puglia you will be immersed in tantalising new experiences.

 Gastronomic bliss awaits you in Puglia and you will return home determined to recreate the delights of the fresh local cuisine which is simultaneously simple and sophisticated.
 Delicate combinations of flavours are melded in many of the local dishes which often feature seafood.
 The heel of Italy is grounded in its palette of flavours yet incorporates influences from nearby Turkey and Greece.
 Puglian wines are enjoying new found fame all over the world but they are best accompanied by local fare from the many restaurants and markets found in Salento's streets.

 Salento, Florence of the South